json420/dbase32/README.txt

 if only by a smidge.

-So instead of opening Pandora's box in an epic search for the best 32 letters, which would mean a reverse table that's bigger and full of more dead spots than RFC-3548, I think we should restrict ourselves to picking the best of the five above options.
+So instead of opening Pandora's box in an epic search for the best 32 letters, which would mean a reverse table is full of more dead spots than RFC-3548, I think we should restrict ourselves to picking the best of the five above options.

 Signal to Noise
 ---------------

 I'm unconvinced that one set of 32 can be much better than another because it depends so heavily on the font being used, and the people of the world of course aren't all using the same font.
 Opinions are all over the map, for the most part.

 The once place where there seems to be near-consensus is around: